WonderlandEngine/wonderland-spatial-audio/README.md

         volume: 0.8,
         loop: true,
         position: posVec,
-        channel: AudioChannel.SFX,
+        channel: AudioChannel.Sfx,
         priority: false
     });
 }
 ```

-The `AudioManager` has three main channels: SFX, MUSIC and MASTER.
+The `AudioManager` has three main channels: Sfx, Music and Master.
 Use these to group your audio and
 control the volume globally.
 On using `play()`, the respective channels can be selected via the `PlayConfig`.
-Be aware though that `playOneShot()` will always use the SFX channel!
+Be aware though that `playOneShot()` will always use the Sfx channel!

 ## Considerations